 Easy temporal queries - Because event sourcing maintains the complete history of each business object, implementing temporal queries and reconstructing the historical state of an entity is straightforward.

 The benefits of event sourcing are clear.
-Let’s see how the Eventuate Platform puts this unique and powerful approach to work.
+Let’s see how the Eventuate Local puts this unique and powerful approach to work.